 Machine Learning in the Chemical Sciences and Engineering

-The Dreyfus program for Machine Learning in the Chemical Sciences and Engineering provides funding for innovative projects in any area of Machine Learning (ML) consistent with the Foundation’s broad objective to advance the chemical sciences and engineering.
-The Foundation anticipates that these projects will contribute new fundamental chemical understanding, insight, and innovation in the field.
+The Dreyfus program for Machine Learning in the Chemical Sciences and Engineering, initiated in 2020, provides funding for innovative projects in any area of Machine Learning (ML) consistent with the Foundation’s broad objective to advance the chemical sciences and engineering.
+The Foundation anticipates that these projects will contribute new fundamental chemical insight and innovation in the field.

 This program is open to academic institutions in the States, Districts, and Territories of the United States of America that grant a bachelor’s or higher degree in the chemical sciences, including biochemistry, materials chemistry, and chemical engineering.
 Principal investigators are limited to one proposal annually.
 Awards are not made directly to individuals.

 The Foundation encourages proposals to significantly stimulate and accelerate the development of the use of ML and other related aspects of data science to the Chemical Sciences and Engineering.
 Below are some examples this program may support:

 - molecular synthesis, including mechanisms, techniques, and applications

 - theory, computation, physical properties of molecules or materials

 - rates and mechanisms of new chemical processes

 - new or improved materials and materials applications

 - postdoctoral support for collaborations that combine chemical science research with ML expertise

 - collaborative sabbaticals, extended visits, and meetings